Kidney transplantation: History

-In 1955, Charles Rob, William James "Jim" Dempster (St Marys and Hammersmith, London) carried out the first deceased donor transplant in United Kingdom, which was unsuccessful.
+In 1955, Charles Rob, William Dempster (St Marys and Hammersmith, London) carried out the first deceased donor transplant in United Kingdom, which was unsuccessful.
 In July 1959, "Fred" Peter Raper (Leeds) performed the first successful (8 months) deceased donor transplant in the UK.
 A year later, in 1960, the first successful living kidney transplant in the UK occurred, when Michael Woodruff performed one between identical twins in Edinburgh.

 In November 1994, the Sultan Qaboos University Hospital, in Oman, performed the world's youngest cadaveric kidney transplant successfully.
 The work took place from a newborn of 33 weeks to a 17-month-old recipient who survived for 22 years (thanks to the couple of organs transplanted into him).

 Until the routine use of medication to prevent and treat acute rejection, introduced in 1964, deceased donor transplantation was not performed.
 The kidney was the easiest organ to transplant: tissue typing was simple; the organ was relatively easy to remove and implant; live donors could be used without difficulty; and in the event of failure, kidney dialysis was available from the 1940s.
 As explained in Thomas Starzl's 1992 memoir, these factors explain why Starzl's team and others began with kidney transplantation as the first type of solid organ transplantation to translate to clinical practice before attempting to move on to liver transplantation, heart transplantation, and other types.

 The major barrier to organ transplantation between genetically non-identical patients lies in the recipient's immune system, which would treat a transplanted kidney as a 'non-self' and immediately or chronically reject it.
 Thus, having medication to suppress the immune system was essential.
 However, suppressing an individual's immune system places that individual at greater risk of infection and cancer (particularly skin cancer and lymphoma), in addition to the side effects of the medications.

 The basis for most immunosuppressive regimens is prednisolone, a corticosteroid.
 Prednisolone suppresses the immune system, but its long-term use at high doses causes a multitude of side effects, including glucose intolerance and diabetes, weight gain, osteoporosis, muscle weakness, hypercholesterolemia, and cataract formation.
 Prednisolone alone is usually inadequate to prevent rejection of a transplanted kidney.
 Thus, other, non-steroid immunosuppressive agents are needed, which also allow lower doses of prednisolone.
 These include: azathioprine and mycophenolate, and ciclosporin and tacrolimus.